Skwiix - Musical-Info-Advice-Support

 Tip 7

-Before you buy a used guitar, it is best to guarantee that it is a workable instrument with no playing defects.
+Before you buy a used Guitar, it is best to guarantee that it is a workable instrument with no playing defects.
 Get as much information as possible about the history of the instrument

 Tip 8